pyeventsourcing/esdbclient/README.md

     events=[event1],
 )
 ```

+If the append operation is successful, this method
+will return the database "commit position" as it was when the
+operation was completed.
+Otherwise, an exception will be raised.

+The commit position value can be used to wait for downstream
+processing to have processed the appended events.
+For example,
+after making a command, a user interface can wait before
+making a query for an eventually consistent materialised
+view that would be stale if those events have not yet been
+processed.

+A "commit position" is a monotonically increasing integer representing
+the position of the recorded event in a "total order" of all recorded
+events in the database.
+The sequence of commit positions is not gapless.
+It represents the position of the event record on disk, and there are
+usually large differences between successive commits.

 In the example below, two subsequent events are appended to an existing
 stream.
 The sequences of stream positions are zero-based, and so when a